rafiuskes/terraform-GPT/README.md

 - `variables.tf` – declares input variables such as project ID, region and billing configuration.
 - `main.tf` – configures the Google provider and creates a `google_billing_budget` resource.
 - `Código com versionamento e backend remoto` – an extended example with additional resources (VPC, instances and billing notifications).
+- `scripts/agent.py` – interactive helper that collects values for required variables and can create a GitHub Actions pipeline.

 ## Usage